Sandalmoth/magic-chiptuner/README.md

 melody at the current step (i.e. what notes are currently playing).
 So, task number one will be to convert midi to such a 2d format (and back).

+_2020-12-11_
+Implemented music-image interconversion.

+_2020-12-12_
+Beginning of convnet implementation, so I'm learning how to set it up.

 ## Preemptive QnA
 _Why chiptuner?_
 The training data I have is gameboy/nes music, so, that's what it's gonna learn.